-It’s seriously hard to go high when your kid goes low, or is that just me?
+It’s seriously hard to Michelle Obama it in and go high when your kid goes low, or is that just me?
 Nothing pushes my buttons quite like an ungrateful, privileged kid trying to tell me how the world works.
 Worse, an ungrateful, privileged kid who we have raised to be anything but ungrateful and privileged.
+Sigh.

 Yet, here we are.
 The tween and teen years seem to bring out the self-righteous selfishness in everyone.
 It’s quite perplexing to see your otherwise sweet-natured kid suddenly become possessed by the devil.
 There’s an unhinged moment in every older kid’s day, each and every day, when they are basically certifiable.

 Like the whole of parenting, we get better at managing this with practise.
 We can’t expect to be a calm genius at managing our children’s horrible adolescent behaviour just because we went down that road with a toddler / preschooler / young kid.
 Parenting is the gift that keeps on giving, after all.
 It will take some time to find your groove, but here are some ways to go high when they go low.